-You can access this section by clicking IT/Geek tools, in the Welcome screen.
+You can access this section by clicking Tools and tweaks, in the Welcome screen.

 Run a program, open a file or internet location:

 To run a program, open a file, folder, network or internet location just enter its path or address in the UVK run bar and then click Run/Open or just press Enter.